renaissance-publishing/renaissance/content/chapters/11-combat.md

 | Crawling         | (Base for Foot) ÷ 2 |            |

 [[clarification | Difficult Terrain]]
-| Difficult terrain can also be a facto when moving around in combat; We cover *difficult terrain* in *Common Hazards*
+| Difficult terrain can also be a factor when moving around in combat; We cover *difficult terrain* in *Common Hazards*

 ### Charging